 References.
 The author(s) must verify cited references against the original documents.
 Identify references in text, tables, and legends by Arabic numerals in parentheses; number consecutively in the order in which they are first mentioned in the text.
 Avoid using abstracts as references.
 Abstracts not published in the periodical literature (e.g., printed only in an annual meeting program) may be cited only as written communications in parentheses in the text.
 "Unpublished observations" and "personal communications" may not be used as references, although references to written, not oral, communications may be inserted (in parentheses) in the text.
-For papers accepted but not yet published, designate the journal and add "In press."
+For papers accepted but not yet published; designate the journal and add "In press."
 Information from manuscripts submitted but not yet accepted should be cited in the text as "unpublished observations" (in parentheses).
-Acceptable forms of references are based on an ANSI standard style adapted by the National Library of Medicine for its databases, the Index Medicus and the Index to Dental Literature.
+Acceptable forms of references are based on an ANSI standard style adapted by the National Library of Medicine for its databases, the Index Medicus and in the Index to Dental Literature.
 Authors are encouraged to refer to the examples of reference styles provided in the Uniform Requirements.
+References for research manuscripts are limited to <30; for brief communications to ten or fewer.
+Review articles do not have a specific limitation on number of references.

 Tables.
 Type each table on a separate page.
 Number tables with an Arabic numeral consecutively and supply a brief title for each.
 Explain in footnotes all nonstandard abbreviations used in each table.
-For footnotes, use the following symbols, in this sequence: \, †, ‡, ¶, §, •, ∞, and #.
+For footnotes. use the following symbols, in this sequence: , †, ‡, ¶, §, •, ∞, and #.
 Do not use horizontal or vertical rules.
 Cite each table in the text in consecutive order.
+(Due to the variety of display fonts, these characters may not display correctly.
+Please refer to the JPHD, Volume 60, No. 4, page 347-8 to confirm these characters if you plan to use these symbols.)
+Readability of tables is important, so rounding off numbers to an appropriate level and selective presentation of n's are important.

 Illustrations and Legends.
 Submit the required number of complete sets of figures.
 Figures should be professionally drawn and photographed, although original high-quality, laserprinted illustrations also are acceptable.
 Label each figure indicating the number of the figure, the names of the authors, and the top of the figure.
 Cite each figure in the text in consecutive order.
-Type legends for illustrations double-spaced, starting on a separate page, with Arabic numerals corresponding to the illustrations.
+Type legend for illustrations double-spaced, starting on a separate page, with Arabic numerals corresponding to the illustrations.
 Report measurements in metric units or their decimal multiples.
+Figures should be saved in the most efficient form possible so the electronic files do not exceed standards of transmission of many educational institutions.